YassineEddyb/miniRT_42/README.md

 ## install

-Clone this repo
+Clone this repo:
 ```
 git clone https://github.com/YassineEddyb/miniRT_42 && cd miniRT_42 && make
 ```
-Then run the program with a file as an argument from the scenes folder
+Then run the program with a file as an argument from the scenes folder:
 ```
 ./miniRT ./scenes/1337.rt
 ```

 ## How to use it

-You can also create your own scene,
+You can also create your own scene, just create a file with <b>.rt</b> extention and add configure it. <br>
 There is three conifg object that are mandate to have:

 Ambient